- Anise ground sweet aromatic fragrance

 Combine Anise ground with the following spices

-Anise goes well with fennel, cardamom, garlic, cumin, poppy seeds, nutmeg, cloves, pepper, allspice, star anise, and cinnamon.
+Anise goes well with fennel, cardamom, black garlic, vanilla beans, cumin, poppy seeds, nutmeg, cloves, pepper, allspice, star anise, and cinnamon.

 Botanical information: Pimpinella anisum